graphadvocates/docs/community-grants/privacy-policy.md

 enforce our policies or contracts; collect amounts owed to us; or assist with an investigation or prosecution of suspected or actual illegal activity.

-## YOUR PRIVACY CHOICES AND RIGHTS
+## Your privacy choices and rights
 **Your Privacy Choices.** The privacy choices you may have about your personal information are determined by applicable law and are described below.